Ty France Player Props: Mariners vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 19th in the league with a collective 8.6 strikeouts per nine innings.
+- The pitching staff for the Padres has a collective 8.7 K/9, which ranks 16th in MLB.

-- The Padres have a 3.79 team ERA that ranks seventh across all MLB pitching staffs.
+- The Padres' 3.80 team ERA ranks seventh among all league pitching staffs.

-- Padres pitchers combine to rank 11th in baseball in home runs surrendered (63 total, 1.1 per game).
+- Padres pitchers combine to rank 12th in baseball in home runs given up (65 total, 1.1 per game).

-- Musgrove (3-2 with a 4.71 ERA and 34 strikeouts in 36 1/3 innings pitched) makes the start for the Padres, his eighth of the season.

-- In his most recent time out on Thursday, the right-hander threw six innings against the Miami Marlins, giving up no earned runs while surrendering three hits.
+- In his most recent time out on Saturday, the right-hander went 4 2/3 innings against the Chicago Cubs, giving up two earned runs while surrendering three hits.

-- The 30-year-old has an ERA of 4.71, with 8.4 strikeouts per nine innings, in seven games this season.
-Opponents are hitting .262 against him.

 © 2023 Data Skrive.
 All rights reserved.